conan-io/docs/reference/env_vars.rst

 .. warning::

-    It is not recommended to upload packages directly from developers machines with read-only mode as it could lead to insconsistencies.
+    It is not recommended to upload packages directly from developers machines with read-only mode as it could lead to inconsistencies.
     For better reproducibility we recommend that packages are created and uploaded by CI machines.

 .. _conan_run_tests: